AbhiUppal/seniorthesis/README.md

 # Senior Thesis
-This is the main repo for my (Abhi Uppal) senior thesis.
-The goal of the project is to determine how to optimally learn a graph (network) structure on a market and compare it to classical methods.
+This is the main repo for my senior thesis.
+The goal of the project is to determine how to optimally learn a graph (network) structure on time series using graph dynamics and benchmark it against classical methods.
 This repo will contain all of the code files used for the project as an importable Python package

 # Prerequisites